 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
-The land adjacent to Del Mar Landing SMR is a traditional territory of the Pomo, a large and diverse group of semi-nomadic people.
-While strong coastal winds prevented the Pomo from establishing permanent homes here, seasonal trips rewarded them with coastal resources for food, materials, and dietary staples like salmon and acorns.
+The land adjacent to Del Mar Landing SMR is part of the traditional territory of the Pomo, a large and diverse group of semi-nomadic people.
+While strong coastal winds prevented the Pomo from establishing permanent homes here, seasonal trips rewarded them with coastal resources for food and materials, including dietary staples like salmon and acorns.

-Russian and native Alaskan hunters frequented the area as early as 1812, with the land later settled by Mexicans.
+Russian and native Alaskan hunters frequented the area as early as 1812, and the land was later settled by Mexicans.
 The Rancho German Mexican land grant, awarded in 1846, spanned from Gualala to Ocean Cove, including what is now Del Mar Landing SMR.

 As the timber industry grew in Sonoma and Mendocino, doghole ports sprung up along the coast.
 Doghole ports, named by sailors who joked they weren't big enough for a dog to turn around in, were equipped with a network of chutes and cables for loading and unloading ships.
-Del Mar Landing was one of the only doghole ports without a natural cove to shield anchored ships from the seas.
+Del Mar Landing was one of the only doghole ports without a natural cove to shield anchored ships from rough seas.
 In 1910, the mill at Del Mar Landing burned down, ending activity at the Del Mar Landing doghole port.
-However, remnants of port infrastructure are visible along the bluffs with protruding wooden timbers, iron eye bolts, and iron rings set into rocks.
+However, remnants of port infrastructure are visible along the bluffs, such as protruding wooden timbers, iron eye bolts, and iron rings set into rocks.

 In 1963, a Hawaiian-based developer, Oceanic Properties, purchased a ten mile stretch of Del Mar Ranch, and renamed it The Sea Ranch.
 Envisioned as a unique, planned community, The Sea Ranch was developed by a team of renowned architects and planners and is known for its distinctive architecture.
 Disagreements between The Sea Ranch and advocates of public coastal access played a key role in the establishment of the California Coastal Commission and landmark public access laws.
 Today, Del Mar Landing State Marine Reserve sits adjacent to The Sea Ranch and its roughly 1,300 residents.